GigaChatTeam/RTCD/README.md

 # Real-time content delivery server for the GigaChat project
-Operating on websockets, written in Java.
+Operating on WebSockets, written in Java.

-# API documentation:
+# API documentation

+### Connection

 Entry point